Accessibility Standards for Customer Service Policy

 - Persons with disabilities are given an opportunity equal to that of those without disabilities to obtain, use or benefit from LEF’s goods and services wherever possible.

-A person with a disability may provide their own assistive device for the purpose of obtaining, using and benefiting from LEF’s goods and services.
+A person with a disability may provide their own assistive device for the purpose of obtaining, using, and benefiting from LEF’s goods and services.
 Exceptions may occur in situations where LEF has determined that the assistive device may pose a risk to the health and safety of a person with a disability or the health and safety of others.
-In which cases, LEF may offer other measures to assist him or her in obtaining, using and benefiting from LEF’s goods and services, were LEF has such other measures available.
+In which cases, LEF may offer other measures to assist him or her in obtaining, using, and benefiting from LEF’s goods and services, where LEF has such other measures available.

 We will establish comprehensive procedures for emergency preparedness for persons with disabilities.
-These procedures will include an evacuation assistance, self-identification protocol for staff and evacuation procedures for the public.
+These procedures will include an evacuation assistance, self-identification protocol for employees and evacuation procedures for the public.

-It is the responsibility of the person with a disability to ensure that his or her assistive device is operated in a safe and controlled manner at all times.
+It is the responsibility of the person with a disability to ensure that his or her assistive device is always operated in a safe and controlled manner.

 If it is not readily apparent that the animal is a service animal, LEF may ask the person with a disability for a letter from a physician or nurse confirming that the customer requires the service animal for reasons relating to his or her disability.

-It is the responsibility of the person with a disability to keep their service animal in control at all times.
+It is the responsibility of the person with a disability to always keep their service animal under control.

 At times, LEF may require that a person with a disability be accompanied by a support person while on the premises, where it is deemed necessary to protect the health and safety of the person with a disability or the health and safety of others on the premises.

-We will train the staff to interact with individuals who use the services of a support person.
+We will train employees to interact with individuals who use the services of a support person.